General Dental Treatment

 If you want to learn more about Simply Clear and how it works, please visit simplyclear.com.

 To ensure the best possible results, only a dentist who has been trained can diagnose and treat using Simply Clear.
 Simply Clear is not intended for children and is not appropriate for every adult.
 Only a dentist can determine if this treatment is an effective option for you.
-To see if Simply Clear can help you achieve the smile you've always wanted, contact us to make an appointment and get a FREE estimate.
+To see if Simply Clear can help you achieve the smile you've always wanted,

 In-House Whitening Special